crackx02/VoxelTerrain/README.md

 \-
 **Q:** Is this mod multiplayer-compatible?
 **A:** The mod **is** fully multiplayer-compatible, under the condition that both the host **and** client(s) have the DLL installed.
+Note that, even if one side does not have the DLL, standard gameplay **will still work** - only the actual voxel terrain is affected by this.
 However, having a very large amount of voxel terrain in a world can cause the connection to fail, which is a problem in the game's code, not a fault of this mod.

 ## Showcase Mod